goetas/twital/doc/en/source/tags/macro.rst

 The Twital instruction for Twig ``macro`` tag is ``t:macro`` node.

-Macros, as described by Twig, are comparable with functions in regular programming languages.
 To declare a macro inside Twital, the syntax is:

 .. code-block:: xml+jinja